Calculating Your Pension’s Worth … Ain’t Like Dusting Crops

 Hopefully, though, this is not the case with your pension.
 Ideally, your pension has a Cost of Living Allowance (COLA) linked to CPI-U for your entire initial payment amount.
 This is the current formula for U.S. Military retirees under the High Three system.
 Luckily that means the value of our pension will never erode due to inflation.

 However, starting in 2018, a new system called the Blended Retirement Solution (BRS), will come into effect for all new military recruits.
-Not only will their annuity be reduced to 40% of base pay at 20 years, but they will also have a COLA calculation of CPI minus 1% — which permanently locks in a 1% inflation rate.
-A 1% inflation rate reduces a pension’s value by approximately one-quarter in 25 years.
-Of course, the upside for new military members is they get access to a defined contribution scheme with up to 5% government match that members of my era never got access to.
+Not only will the new system reduced annuity payments to 40% of base pay at 20 years, but early iterations of the BRS proposal also included a COLA calculation of CPI minus 1% — which permanently locks in a 1% inflation rate.
+I haven’t verified if CPI-1% made into the final version of the BRS plan.
+Supposing it did though, a 1% inflation rate reduces a pension’s value by approximately one-quarter in 25 years.
+Of course, the upside for new military members is they get access to a defined contribution scheme with up to 5% government match that members of my era never received.
 Those changes will certainly impact their calculation of worth vs. “worth it” as they hit the inevitable struggles in a military career.

 Again, the results of a completely unscientific poll from my Facebook group showed about one-half respondents had a full CPI-linked pension.
 One-third of respondents had no COLA of any kind.
 The remainder of respondents had their first $15K linked to a CPI COLA, with the rest subject to inflation — which was a first heard arrangement to me.
 One other popular COLA arrangement I’ve discovered in my research, but not represented by my FB respondents, is a flat percentage increase each year such as 1% or 2%.
 In some years this may cover all inflation, and in others, it won’t.
 At best a flat percentage slows down inflation’s destructive effect, but can’t stop it.